Introduction and Inspirations

 Unlike local variables, that are confined to the scope in which they are declared (e.g., within a function), a global one has a larger scope and, thus, can be accessed, modified, or referenced from anywhere in the program, including within functions, methods or other code blocks.

 One point that makes Bleach kind of unique is the fact that the programmer is allowed to redeclare a global variable anytime.
 This decision was made considering the fact that Bleach's interpreter is not only restricted to execute Bleach files, but can also run in a REPL mode and keeping track of which global variables were declared in such scenario is kind of annoying most of the times.
-Thus, I opted to make this implementation decision.
+Thus, this implementation decision was made.

 let pi = 3.14159;